labdao/plex/README.md

 ./plex -tool tools/equibind.json -input-dir ./testdata/binding/abl
 ```

-4. Learn how to run plex with your own data and tools
 ![Getting Started](./readme-getting-started-2x.gif)

+4. [Read the docs](https://docs.labdao.xyz/) to learn how to use PLEX with your own data and tools

 ## 💡 Use-Cases
 * 🧬 run PLEX to [design proteins](https://docs.labdao.xyz/protein-folding/run-an-example) with colabfold and RFDiffusion